 Stalactites and Stalagmites!

 Well, I am not a geologist, so pardon me for never being able to distinguish these two words, nor pronouncing them right in one go!
-It took some time for me to really get learn about these two often co-exist kind of rocks – and therefore I would to dedicate some time explain the two a little bit.
+It took some time for me to really get learn about these two often co-exist kinds of rocks – and therefore I would dedicate some time to explain the two a little bit.

 Stalactites and Stalagmites are basically “the same thing” except they are pointing towards different directions; the easiest way (in my sense) to distinguish the two is stalagmites point upwards on the ground, and stalactites point downwards hanging down from the ceiling.

 They are often found in limestone caves and they are the end result of minerals deposited on the floor from ceiling drippings.
 Therefore, both of them would only get bigger over thousands, or even millions of years until some of them might eventually connect to become a column.
 The longest stalactite in the world is located in Doolin Cave in Ireland, which is 8.2-meter long.

 During our tours walking through the caves, the guides reminded us to be extremely careful and to make sure we didn’t destroy any of these rocks which take many years to form.
 I also appreciate their effort to protect the caves by controlling the number of visitors in order to create a sustainable environment for these caves.